fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Target player reveals their hand.
 You choose a nonland card from it.
-They discards that card.
+That player discards that card.
 You lose 2 life.

 Thran Foundry 1
 ---------------